MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### Office.Licensing.OOBE.ShowTouchlessAttachFailureDialog

-Original Equipment Manufacturers (OEM) sell machines that come with Office (One-year subscriptions or perpetual) which are paid for when the customer purchases their machine.
+Original Equipment Manufacturers (OEM) sell machines that come with Office (one-year subscriptions or perpetual) which are paid for when the customer purchases their machine.
 This event is triggered when an error occurs in the Digital Attach redemption and activation flow for OEM PCs that come pre-entitled with Office.
 We use this data to monitor the health of the systems and services and fix issues related the OEM Office activation flow.

 The following fields are collected: